MayurPanchale/Weather-App/README.md

 <h1>Weather-App</h1>
-Weather app using HTML, CSS and JavaScript.
+This is a simple weather application built using HTML, CSS, and JavaScript.
+It fetches real-time weather data from the OpenWeatherMap API based on the user's input city.